njfamirm/blog/site/en/blog/strapi-custom-api.md

 ---
 title: Creating a Searchable Reading List with Strapi CMS Custom API
-description: In this article, one of our big problems is investigated and to solve it, we create a reading-list with Strapi and make them searchable with Strapi custom API.
+description: "Uncover the efficient way to create a searchable reading list using Strapi CMS in this tutorial.
+Ideal for programmers who want to efficiently manage and access their valuable learning resources, this guide simplifies the process, enhancing your programming lifestyle with organized and easily retrievable information."
 socialImage: /img/blog/strapi-custom-api/cover.jpg
 type:
   - Training